bjoelf/fx-collector/README.md

 ## Quick Start

+### Primer on golang dev setup with basic examples

+[saxo-adapter](https://github.com/bjoelf/saxo-adapter) library for details on getting a golang enviroment up and running if needed.

 ### 1. Configuration

-Edit `.env` with your Saxo credentials:
+Put `.env` in project root and edit it with your Saxo credentials:

 ```env
 # Saxo credentials (SIM environment)